 The turbine is subject to the NSPS 40 CFR Part 60 Subpart KKKK for the Standards of Performance for Stationary Combustion Turbines.
 The main components of this NSPS deal with NOx and SOx.
 Under the ROP and the NSPS, the facility is required to test VOC, CO, NOx, HCL, and SOx emissions from the turbine.
+NOx

-NOx (since they don't have a CEMs) and SOx are tested annually to show compliance with the emission limits.
+(since they don't have a CEMs) and SOx are tested annually to show compliance with the emission limits.
 As has been mentioned in previous inspection reports, the facility had originally failed the first several tests up until the EPA realized they erred when they didn't take into account the higher sulfur content of and lower btu ratings of some biofuels.
 The EPA amended the NSPS to allow turbines fired on biofuels to have SOx emission up to 0.15 lbs/mmbtu.
 The amendment took effect on May 19, 2009 and C&C Energy has since been in compliance with the limit.
 Also, the turbine is subject to 40 CFR Part 63 Subpart YYYY which was explained earlier.
-On the same day as the on-site inspection, Staff received by e-mail the emission records from Andrew.
-Staff noted that some items on the spreadsheet were averaging the 12 month emissions for each month instead of adding up the totals from the previous 12 months.
-Staff was still able to calculate emissions and they are still under permitted limits, but staff made them aware of the situation.
+On the same day as the on-site inspection, Staff received by e-mail the emission records Andrew sent Mike and Mike forwarded to staff.
 The following are the emission limits for the turbine and what staff noted (See attached Spreadsheets):

 Total VOCs: 2.5 tons per year based on a 12-month rolling time period.
 Appears to be in COMPLIANCE.
-Staff reviewed the records and the highest emissions noted were 0.12 tons for the most recent 12-month rolling time period ending February 2016.
+Staff reviewed the records and the highest emissions noted were 0.16 tons for the most recent 12-month rolling time period ending June 2018.

 CO Limit: 89 tons per year based on a 12-month rolling time period.
 Appears to be in COMPLIANCE.
-Staff reviewed the records and the highest emissions noted were 13.43 tons for the most recent 12-month rolling time period ending February 2016.
+Staff reviewed the records and the highest emissions noted were 11.88 tons for the most recent 12-month rolling time period ending June 2018.

 NOx Limit: 26 tons per year based on a 12-month rolling time period.
 Appears to be in COMPLIANCE.
-Staff reviewed the records and the highest emissions noted were 25.17 tons for the most recent 12-month rolling time period ending February 2016.
+Staff reviewed the records and the highest emissions noted were 24.38 tons for the most recent 12-month rolling time period ending June 2018.

 NOx Limit: 96 ppm @ 15% O2 or 5.5 lbs per megawatt hour based on annual stack testing (in this case).
 Appears to be in COMPLIANCE.
-The most recent stack test data from September of 2015 indicates average emissions of 32.62 ppm @ 15% O2 and 2.43 lbs per megawatt hour.
+Preliminary results from the most recent stack test data in June 2018 indicates compliance, but that may change pending submittal of the official test report.

 HCL Limit: 8.3 tons per year based on the initial stack test.
 Appears to be in COMPLIANCE.
-Staff reviewed the records and the highest emissions noted were 0.12 tons for the most recent 12-month rolling time period in February 2016.
+Staff reviewed the records and the highest emissions noted were 0.23 tons for the most recent 12-month rolling time period in June 2018.
 The initial stack test data from 2007 indicates average emissions at of 0.04 lbs per hour.

 SOx Limit: NSPS KKKK amended limit of 0.15 lbs per mmbtu based on annual stack testing (in this case).
 Appears to be in COMPLIANCE.
-The most recent stack test data from September of 2015 indicates average emissions at 0.14 lbs per mmbtu.
+Preliminary results from the most recent stack test data in June 2018 indicates compliance, but that may change pending submittal of the official test report.